aFarkas/respimage/README.md

 	alt="flexible image" />
 ```

+Due to the fact, that the lqip ``src`` attribute can be optimized by the browser's preload parser this technique yields to a very fast first impression, while the best image candidate can be loaded in the background.

-This technique can be combined with [lazyLoading](https://github.com/aFarkas/lazysizes), which will also additionally decrease the time until onload event and gives you the possibility to implement the improved perceived performance also for native supporting browsers and browsers, where respimage would abort the currently loading candidate (IE and FF 36+).
+This technique can be combined with [lazyLoading](https://github.com/aFarkas/lazysizes), which will also additionally decrease the time until onload event and gives you the possibility to implement the improved perceived performance also for native supporting browsers.

 ###Omit the ``src``

-In case JS disabled legacy browsers are no concern and you can't provide an additional lquip source.
-Use a one pixel ``src`` or better a data URI.
+In case JS disabled legacy browsers are no concern and you can't provide an additional lquip source or you are using client side rendering (No preload parser optimization advantage), use a one pixel ``src`` or better a data URI.
 In case SEO is an issue, you can add the [ImageObject schema via Microdata](http://schema.org/ImageObject) for search engines:

 ```html
 <span  itemscope itemtype="http://schema.org/ImageObject" hidden>